Kennedy's vaccines may give some Republican senators pause while Oz has an ally in Medicare Advantage plans.

 Trump has not announced his picks for the other top healthcare jobs in the federal government: FDA commissioner, the National Institutes of Health director, the Centers for Disease Control and Prevention director and the Surgeon General.

-Healthcare leaders, lobbyists, academics and journalists are now busy handicapping the chances of Kennedy and Oz being confirmed by the Senate, which the Republicans now control, 53-47.
-Senate confirmation requires only a simple majority.
 This morning Johnathan Martin, Politico’s senior political columnist and politics bureau chief, published a column listing Republican senators who, for various reasons, might be willing to stand up to Trump and oppose at least some of his controversial cabinet picks.
 The list included Sens.
 Mitch McConnell of Kentucky, John Cornyn of Texas, Todd Young of Indiana, Susan Collins of Maine, Bill Cassidy of Louisiana, Thom Tillis of North Carolina, and Lisa Murkowski of Alaska.
 Before Matt Gaetz withdrew from consideration for the attorney general's position, some political observers thought Republicans might pick their battles and limit their opposition to Trump's to Gaetz.
 The political dynamics of Republicans senators pushing back on Trump's pick may have gotten more complicated.

 Kennedy has resisted being labeled as anti-vaccine.
 But he has questioned both the safety and efficacy of many vaccines, and numerous public health officials and experts and healthcare leaders say Kennedy has stirred up groundless doubts vaccines that will lead to increases in infectious disease that vaccines prevent.
-Kennedy is chairman (currently on leave) of the Children’s Health Defense, which advocates against vaccine mandate and whose educational materials say sanitation, not vaccines, have led to a reduction in contagious diseases and that vaccines contain dangerous ingredients.
+Kennedy is chairman (currently on leave) of the Children’s Health Defense, which advocates against vaccine mandates and whose educational materials say sanitation, not vaccines, have led to a reduction in contagious diseases and that vaccines contain dangerous ingredients.

 Kennedy has also talked a great deal about unhealthy food as a cause of the rising number of people in the U.S. chronic disease.
 He is critical of food additives, especially dyes (today’s Wall Street Journal has story about dyes used in the Fruit Loops and other breakfast cereals) and what he sees as the undue influence large food companies have on food regulators at the FDA.
 His beliefs about food may have broader appeal and are shared by some Democrats.

 “I have heard him say a lot of things that are absolutely right,” Sen. Cory Booker, a New Jersey Democrat who follows a vegan diet, said in a hallway interview yesterday.
-When a reported asked Booker about Kennedy’s views on vaccines, Booker said he was concerned about anyone who puts out information that would “undermine the safety of our children.”
+When a reporter asked Booker about Kennedy’s views on vaccines, Booker said he was concerned about anyone who puts out information that would “undermine the safety of our children.”

 Trump’s nomination of Oz as CMS administrator was in some ways more surprising than selecting Kennedy for the top job at HHS.
 Kennedy endorsed Trump said at his Madison Square Garden rally on Oct.
 27 that he was going to let Kennedy “go wild” on health, food and medicine.
 Oz was on few if any lists of possible Trump healthcare nominees.